techsenger/stagepro/README.md

 * Two policies for the maximize button.
 * Styling with CSS.
 * Dark mode support.
-* Size effect (disabled by default).
 * Only two events triggered during resizing (start and finish).

+## Limitations <a name="limitations"></a>

-Currently, shadow for Stage is not supported, as it seems there is no way to set a shadow around a Stage using JavaFX.
+* No shadow support.
+Currently, shadows for Stage are not supported as JavaFX provides no built-in way to render shadows around transparent windows.
+This would likely require platform-specific native code.
-It is likely that this can only be achieved using native code.
+* No native window management features.
+Edge-based behaviors like Windows Snap Layouts and GNOME Edge Tiling cannot be properly implemented with JavaFX transparent windows.

 ## Requirements <a name="requirements"></a>

 Due to some bugs, use JavaFX versions 16–20, or a version of JavaFX after 24-ea+19 (see JDK-8344372).

+## JavaFX Issues <a name="javafx-issues"></a>

+* [JDK-8347155](https://bugs.openjdk.org/browse/JDK-8347155).
+If you try to resize the stage using the top or left border, the opposite side will jitter.

 ## Dependencies <a name="dependencies"></a>